-A technique for hip dislocation with open osteochondroplasty that preserved the femoral blood supply was reported by Ganz et al in 2001.
+A technique for hip dislocation with open osteochondroplasty that preserved the femoral blood supply was reported by Ganz.
 Visualization of the entire joint with this procedure led to the identification and acceptance of FAI as an etiology of cartilage damage and the possibility of correcting the abnormal femoroacetabular morphology.
 Open osteochondroplasty of bony abnormalities and treatment of the symptomatic cartilage defect is considered the criterion standard for complex bony abnormalities.
 However, open osteochondroplasty is invasive, requiring transection of the greater trochanter (separation of the femoral head from the femoral shaft) and dislocation of the hip joint to provide full access to the femoral head and acetabulum.
-In addition to the general adverse effects of open surgical procedures, open
+In addition to the general adverse effects of open surgical procedures, open osteochondroplasty with dislocation has been associated with nonunion and neurologic and soft tissue lesions.